Category Archives: Social Media

 Over on the edSocialMedia site my latest blog post explores the question of when do you know if it’s the right time to use Twitter in the classroom.
 The post came after ready the CNN article “Twitter finds a place … Continue reading

-Posted in EdTech, Schools, Social Media, Teaching & Learning | Tagged , | Leave a comment
+Posted in EdTech, Schools, Social Media, Teaching & Learning | Tagged , | Comments Off on edSocialMedia: When it’s time to use Twitter in the Classroom

 Evernote goes social.

 If you’ve update Evernote recently you might have missed the new arrow button in the menu bar.
-Now I love this feature and find it very interesting because Phil Libin has said that Evernote is the anti-social, anti-viral software, that it’s … Continue reading
+Now I love this feature and find it very interesting because Phil Libin has said that Evernote is the anti-social, anti-viral software, that … Continue reading

-Posted in Evernote, Social Media, Technical | Tagged , , , , , , | Leave a comment
+Posted in Evernote, Social Media, Technical | Tagged , , , , , , | Comments Off on Evernote goes social.

 Design for Distraction